 The fee for the application will include service by citation by the constable and any other fees allowed by statute.
 Texas courts also charge to issue letters and orders, other filings, and more.

-Accounting fees will also vary based on the value of the estate and what the assets are that are owned.
+Accounting fees for probate in Texas will also vary based on the value of the estate and what the assets are that are owned.

 If there are federal taxes to be paid, then accounting fees will also need to include the preparation and filing of tax returns.
 If the attorney prepares and files the returns, those fees would be under the attorney fees.